In this digital age, everyone leaves a trail when they go online.

-Structured data is stored in relational databases (like a spreadsheet), while unstructured data is not organized in a pre-defined way, such as Tweets, blog posts, pictures, numbers, and video.
-Variety reflects the different sources of data, from machines, people, and processes, both internal and external to organizations.
+Structured data is stored in relational databases (like a spreadsheet), while unstructured data, such as Tweets, blog posts, pictures, numbers, and videos, is not organised or pre-defined.
+The variety reflects the different sources of data, from machines, people, and processes, both internal and external, to organisations.

 Drivers include mobile technologies, social media, wearable technologies, geographic information systems, and video, among other things.

-Value is the ability and need to turn data into useable information.
+Value is the ability and needs to turn data into usable information.

 Value isn't just profit.
-It may have medical or social benefits, as well as customer, employee, or personal satisfaction.
-People invest time to understand Big Data because they can gain value from it.
+It may have medical or social benefits and customer, employee, or personal satisfaction.
+People invest time in understanding Big Data because they can gain value from it.

 So, what do 5 V’s look like in action?

-Velocity: Every 60 seconds, hours of footage are uploaded to YouTube which is generating data.
+Velocity: Every 60 seconds, hours of footage are uploaded to YouTube, generating data.
 Think about how quickly data accumulates over hours, days, and years.

-Volume: There are approximately seven billion people in the world, and most of them are using digital devices.
+Volume: There are approximately seven billion people worldwide, most of whom use digital devices.
 All these devices generate, capture, and store data.
 That's a lot of bytes -- approximately 2.5 quintillion of them every day - that's the equivalent of 10 million Blu-ray DVD's.

 Variety: Think about the various types of data; text, pictures, film, sound and health data from wearable devices.